mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 ##### Using DC Power Flow
 Another approach is to perform the DC power flow and use the resulting solution to set primal starting values.
 Here is an example of how it can be done:
 ```@example DCOptimalPowerFlow
-flowModel = dcPowerFlow(system)
+flow = dcPowerFlow(system)
-solve!(system, flowModel)
+solve!(system, flow)
 ```

 After obtaining the solution, we can calculate the active power outputs of the generators and utilize the bus voltage angles to set the starting values.
-In this case, the `power` and `voltage` fields of the `Model` type can be employed to store the new starting values:
+In this case, the `power` and `voltage` fields of the `DCOptimalPowerFlow` type can be employed to store the new starting values:
 ```@example DCOptimalPowerFlow
 for (key, value) in system.generator.label
-    model.power.generator.active[value] = powerGenerator(system, flowModel; label = key)
+    analysis.power.generator.active[value] = powerGenerator(system, flow; label = key)
 end

 for i = 1:system.bus.number
-    model.voltage.angle[i] = flowModel.voltage.angle[i]
+    analysis.voltage.angle[i] = flow.voltage.angle[i]
 end
 ```
 Also, the user can make use of the [`set_start_value`](https://jump.dev/JuMP.jl/stable/reference/variables/#JuMP.set_start_value) function to set starting values from the DC power flow.